Members

 The Handbook has been welcomed as an easy-to-read 36 page publication which provides information and tips on operating a better rooming house.

-The fourth edition of the Handbook contains the new Standards which were introduced 1n 2013 together with best practice tips for all the Standards.
+The fourth edition of the Handbook contains the new Standards which were introduced in 2023 together with best practice tips for all the Standards.
 The Handbook also includes more information about health issues in rooming houses, safety and fire checks, international students in rooming houses, more about house rules, hoarding in rooming houses and tips from the police when dealing with aggressive behaviour.

 The handbook also includes previous information about handling disputes, getting along with neighbours, the business of running a rooming house, developing a business plan (including a SWOT analysis), controlling maintenance costs and selecting and maintaining managers and residents.